 - Does your workplace have a suggestions box/scheme?
 Fill it with suggestions that will make things better for women.

-- Buy products from women’s businesses
+- Buy products from women’s businesses – especially from women of colour.

 - Wear your favourite feminist merch – sweaters, pins, totes etc